The Cherry Blossoms Will Peak Soon In Washington, D.C.

 “In case you’re not quite sure what on earth I’m talking about, here’s some background: Washington, D.C. has a collection of beautiful cherry trees around the Tidal Basin and the National Mall, gifted to the city from Japan.
 Each spring, the city holds its National Cherry Blossom Festival, when hundreds of thousands of tourists flock to the city for a chance to see the trees while they bloom.”

-AccuWeather shares some other places to view and photograph the Cherry Blossom explosion in the Nation’s Capitol.
-They suggest checking out the National Arboretum and also The Basilica of the National Shrine of the Immaculate Conception in the Brookland neighborhood of Washington, D.C.
+AccuWeather shares some other places to view and photograph the cherry blossom explosion in the nation’s capitol.
+They suggest checking out the National Arboretum and also the Basilica of the National Shrine of the Immaculate Conception in the Brookland neighborhood of Washington, D.C.
 With 150 of its own trees, it’s another huge display away from the monuments.